Spiritus Hermeticum: part three

 Because man is the master of the animal, vegetable and mineral worlds this does not make him a God.
 It only shows that he is more advanced than an animal can ever be, as an animal, for he possesses that which no animal does, a living soul, which we call the Higher Self or mind, whereas an animal has only a lower self and it's innate instincts to guide it.
 But is man conceited enough to believe that he is the very crown and perfection of all that is known to him by means of the senses?
 It would be a very foolish man indeed if he really thought so.
 The fact that there are many men and women who hold this strange belief—especially within the scientific community—demonstrates quite conclusively that they are as low, or lower than any animal.
 For the only 'mind' active in such persons is the lower mind, comparable to and truly the same, as that of a 'mere' animal, for which such arrogant and self-satisfied individuals have no sympathy or feeling whatsoever as a rule.
 The mind that dwells in darkness, the darkness of this world, which such minds mistake for light, cannot see beyond that darkness, any more than an animal can.
 Having said that, some higher animals, such as dogs and cats, and even horses do sometimes seem to be aware of things beyond the darkness which to them is light.
 Not knowing what this may be, they are frightened; just as the unevolved man is often frightened or alarmed when his lower senses tell him that there is 'something' present at some moments for which he cannot account.

-In the next part of this investigation we shall continue our discussion of the lower and Higher Mind.
+In part four of this investigation we continue our discussion of the lower and Higher Mind.
 Until then, we wish you well and pray that your thoughts will ever dwell upon the Goodness, Mercy, and Compassion of God and not upon the evils and follies of men.

 © Copyright occult-mysteries.org.
 Article published 14 June 2020.